btswann11/CSE550/test-plans/security-tests.md

 4. Stop the network traffic capture
 5. Analyze the captured network traffic.
 Identify packets related to the message transmission from client to the server.
 Identify the packets related to the message reception from the server to the client.
 6. Inspect the protocol layers of these packets.
+7. All transmission and reception packets should clearly indicate the use of HTTPS
 ### Expected Results:
 All identified transmission and reception packets should should clearly indicate the use of HTTPS.
 The data payload of the messages within these packets should appear encrypted to the observer without decryption keys.
 No message transmission should occur over unecrypted protocols.